dita-ot/dita-ot/README.markdown

 _DITA Open Toolkit_, or _DITA-OT_ for short, is an open-source publishing engine for XML content authored in the _Darwin Information Typing Architecture_.

 Visit the project website at [dita-ot.org][site] for documentation, information about releases, and [download packages][dist].

-For information on additional DITA and DITA-OT resources, see [SUPPORT].
-To report a bug or suggest a feature, [create an issue][issue].
-For more information on how you can help contribute to the project, see [CONTRIBUTING].
+For information on additional DITA and DITA-OT resources, see [Community Support Forums][support].
+To report a bug or suggest a new feature, [create an issue][issue].
+For more information on how you can help contribute to the project, see [Contributing to DITA Open Toolkit][contributing].

 - [Prerequisites: Java 8](#prerequisites-java-8)
 - [Installing](#installing)